The Ultimate Guide to OSINT and Google Dorking

 2. Site Dorks: This search query restricts results to a specific website domain, allowing users to explore all content associated with that site.
 For example, site:example.com.

 3. Intitle Dorks: By using the intitle operator in your search query, you can find web pages with specific keywords in their title.
-This can help uncover information related to a particular subject or organization.
+This can help uncover information related to a particular subject or organisation.

 4. Link Dorks: This search query helps identify websites that link to a specific URL, providing insights into the site's backlink profile and potential vulnerabilities.